graphql-python/gql/README.md

 client.execute(query)
 ```

-# Async clients and transports
+# Async usage with asyncio and subscriptions

+When using the `execute` function directly on the client, the execution is synchronous.
+It means that we are blocked until we receive an answer from the server and
+we cannot do anything else while waiting for this answer.

-It is possible to use async clients and transports using [asyncio](https://docs.python.org/3/library/asyncio.html).
+It is now possible to use this library asynchronously using [asyncio](https://docs.python.org/3/library/asyncio.html).

-Python3.6 is required for async clients and transports
+Async Features:
+* Execute GraphQL subscriptions (See [using the websockets transport](#Websockets-async-transport))
+* Execute GraphQL queries and subscriptions in parallel

+To use the async features, you need to use an async transport:
+* [AIOHTTPTransport](#HTTP-async-transport) for the HTTP(s) protocols
+* [WebsocketsTransport](#Websockets-async-transport) for the ws(s) protocols

 ## HTTP async transport